IQSS/Zelig/source/zelig-relogit.rst

 ::

-    ## Error: no applicable method for 'vcov' applied to an object of class
+    ## Error in UseMethod("vcov"): no applicable method for 'vcov' applied to an object of class "c('Relogit2', 'Relogit')"
-    ## "c('Relogit2', 'Relogit')"